nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 By separating our content from our build it means we can now add a new markdown page and this time we only need to run `nuxt export` and we will see our new page with our new content in seconds.
 We only need to run `nuxt build` if we are modifying our .vue pages or components or anything that is not in our content folder.

-## Conclusion:
+## Conclusion

 Working with content is great fun and there is so much more you can do and build.
 Don't forget to showcase your work to use on our discord channel named **showcase** so we can see the cool things you have created and perhaps even feature them in our NuxtLetter.
 Not signed up yet?
-Well now is a great time to [sign up]([https://nuxtjs.org/#subscribe-to-newsletter](https://nuxtjs.org/#subscribe-to-newsletter)) as we keep releasing more new content and features for Nuxt.js.
+Well now is a great time to [sign up](https://nuxtjs.org/#subscribe-to-newsletter) as we keep releasing more new content and features for Nuxt.js.
 Enjoy :)